 At first, the egg capsules have a yellowish color when deposited.
 Then they become darker as development progresses.

 The egg capsules have an oval shape and extremely small (1-1.5mm long and about 1mm wide).
 The capsules also have a thin membrane surrounding the eggs.
 Each capsule has, on average, 68 eggs (ranging from 32-106).
 Surprise!

-Note: Almost all guides about Nerite snails (even in the top of Google search) say that they lay eggs.
+Note: Almost all guides about Nerite snails (even at the top of Google search) say that they lay eggs.
 Well, this is not correct!
-What you see and think are nerite eggs are actually capsules with dozens of little eggs in it!
+What you see and think are nerite eggs are actually capsules with dozens of little eggs in them!

 Larval development (planktotrophic development) of Nerite Snails